Oc441Real/Oc441FixedSkin/README.md

 # Oc441FixedSkin

-fixed a bug on the pmmp Server skin Version 1.19.60+

-• Steve (default) skin will be the original skin
-• the plugin is suitable for pmmp ver 1.19.60+
-• Paste it in the Plugins folder
+fix skin error/bug in the pocketmine Mp software

-• Fix version 4.0.0
+• For pmmp version 4.14.0 or 4.14.1